Documentation

 • Restricting access.
 You restrict access to partitioned records by user or role.

 • Partitioning is not backwards compatible.
-This means that tt only applies to requests logged after the partitions were created, as the Partition ID is assigned during request creation.
+This means that it only applies to requests logged after a partitions is created, as the Partition ID is assigned during request creation.

 Deciding whether to create partitions

-If you choose to enable partitioning, you must revisit all your Intelligent Captures that use the Asset form and change this to the Partitioned Assets form.
+If you choose to use partitioning, you must revisit all your Intelligent Captures that use the Asset form and change this to the Partitioned Assets form.

 To create a partition: